OzmundSedler/100-Days-Of-ML-Code/README.md

 # Path to ML world

 Hello world!
-100 Days of Machine Learning Coding started inspired by Sirj Raval idea -> transformed into path to great ML junior.
+100 Days of Machine Learning Coding started -> transformed into path to great ML junior.

 My related knowledge stack — python, a basic level of SQL, basics of math analysis linear algebra, probability theory.
 All the stuff you would expect to learn in a tech university.
 I am halfway through the Andrew NG ML course and the second Yandex course in the ML and Data analytics specialization.